KingSora/OverlayScrollbars/README.md

   }
   ```

-  You can alter the properties either for both scrollbars at once or per scrollbar axis.
-In the example below I've chosen `os-theme-custom` as the theme name:
+  You can change the properties for both scrollbars at once, or for each scrollbar axis.
+In the example below, I've chosen `os-theme-custom` as the theme name:

   ```scss
   // horizontal and vertical scrollbar are 10px